 Lawmakers, lobbyists, Bush administration officials, congressional staffers and others caught up in the Jack Abramoff public corruption probe:

-— Abramoff, a prominent Republican lobbyist, was sentenced in September 2008 to four years in prison on charges of mail fraud, conspiracy and tax evasion.
-The once-powerful lobbyist cooperated with the federal investigation of influence-peddling in Washington.
-He was sentenced to a six-year prison sentence in a criminal case in Florida, where he pleaded guilty in January 2006 to charges of conspiracy, honest services fraud and tax evasion in the purchase of gambling cruise boats.
-Following his release from prison in June 2010, and time in a halfway house and home confinement, he has been on a speaking tour to promote a book he wrote last year recounting his experience and warning that more needs to be done to keep special-interest power in check.
+— Abramoff was sentenced in September 2008 to four years in prison on charges of mail fraud, conspiracy and tax evasion.
+Since pleading guilty in 2006, the once-powerful lobbyist has cooperated with the federal investigation of influence-peddling in Washington.
+He was sentenced to a six-year prison sentence in a criminal case out of Florida, where he pleaded guilty in January 2006 to charges of conspiracy, honest services fraud and tax evasion in the purchase of gambling cruise boats.
+He was released to a halfway house in June 2010, then home confinement and worked at a pizzeria until late last year.

-— David Safavian, the former chief procurement officer in President George W. Bush's administration, is serving a year in prison after being found guilty in a retrial for lying to investigators about his relationship with Abramoff.
-His 2006 conviction on similar charges was overturned on appeal.
-The U.S. Circuit Court of Appeals upheld his second conviction.
-Abramoff provided gifts in return for information from Safavian about government property the lobbyist wanted to acquire.
+— David Safavian, the former chief procurement officer in the administration of President George W. Bush, was sentenced in October 2009 to a year in prison after being found guilty in a retrial in December 2008 for lying to investigators about his relationship with Abramoff, who provided gifts in return for information from Safavian about government property the lobbyist wanted to acquire.
+Safavian's 2006 conviction on similar charges was overturned on appeal.
+The U.S. Court of Appeals heard arguments in his appeal of his second set of convictions on Oct 22.

-— Kevin Ring, an ex-lobbyist who worked for Abramoff, was convicted in November 2010 of bribing public officials with expensive meals and exclusive event tickets.
-An earlier jury could not agree on a verdict on charges that Ring showered tickets and meals on employees of then-Republican Reps.
+— Kevin Ring, an ex-lobbyist who worked for Abramoff, was convicted Nov.
+15 of bribing public officials with expensive meals and exclusive event tickets.
+An earlier jury could not agree on a verdict in October 2009 on charges that Ring showered tickets and meals on employees of then-Republican Reps.
 John Doolittle of California and Ernest Istook of Oklahoma and the Justice Department in return for congressional appropriations and other assistance for Abramoff's clients.
-The second trial found him guilty of conspiracy, honest services fraud and giving an illegal gratuity.
-He was sentenced to 20 months in prison but doesn't have to serve time until an appeal of his conviction has been decided.
+The second trial found the 40-year-old former Republican congressional aide guilty of conspiracy, honest services fraud and giving an illegal gratuity to an aide of former Attorney General John Ashcroft.
+He's facing a third trial on obstruction of justice counts.

-— Former Rep. Bob Ney, R-Ohio, Ney served a year in prison and six months in a halfway house for granting political favors to Abramoff and his lobbying associates in exchange for golf trips, other gifts and campaign donations.
+— Former Rep. Bob Ney, R-Ohio, served a prison term and was released in August 2008.
+He acknowledged taking bribes from Abramoff.
 Ney was in the traveling party on an Abramoff-sponsored golfing trip to Scotland that was at the heart of the case against Safavian.

 — Former Deputy Interior Secretary Steven Griles, the highest-ranking Bush administration official convicted in the scandal, was sentenced to 10 months in prison for obstructing justice.
 He admitted lying to a Senate committee about his relationship with Abramoff, who repeatedly sought Griles' intervention at Interior on behalf of Indian tribal clients.

-— John Albaugh, former chief of staff to Istook, pleaded guilty to conspiracy to defraud the House.
-Albaugh admitted that he accepted meals and sports and concert tickets, along with other perks, from lobbyists in exchange for official favors.
+— John Albaugh, former chief of staff to ex-Rep. Ernest Istook, R-Okla., pleaded guilty to conspiracy to defraud the House.
+Albaugh admitted in federal court in Washington that he accepted meals and sports and concert tickets, along with other perks, from lobbyists in exchange for official favors.
 He was sentenced to five years' probation with four months in a halfway house.

 — Robert E. Coughlin II, a Justice Department official, pleaded guilty to conflict of interest.
-He admitted that he accepted meals, concert tickets and luxury seats at Washington Redskins and Washington Wizards games from Ring, while helping the lobbyist and his clients.
-In November 2009, he was sentenced to a month in a halfway house, three years of probation and a $2,000 fine.
+He admitted in federal court in Washington that he accepted meals, concert tickets and luxury seats at Redskins and Wizards games from Ring, while helping the lobbyist and his clients.
+In November 2009, a U.S. District judge said Coughlin did not deserve prison time for his actions.

 — Italia Federici, co-founder of the Council of Republicans for Environmental Advocacy, was sentenced to two months in a halfway house, four years on probation and a $74,000 fine after agreeing to help federal investigators.
 She pleaded guilty to tax evasion and obstruction of a Senate investigation into Abramoff's relationship with Interior Department officials.